🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

 • Kinetic sand or playdough

-These can be incredibly soothing for little bodies (and minds).
+These can be genuinely soothing for little bodies (and minds).

-Dancing, animal walks, cushion rolling, or bear crawls allow toddlers to release tension while building proprioceptive awareness.
+Dancing, animal walks, cushion rolling, or bear crawls let toddlers release tension while building body awareness.

-Bonus: These activities are perfect for co-regulation—moving together builds trust and emotional safety.
+Bonus: these are perfect for co-regulation.
+Moving together builds trust and emotional safety.

-🎁 Download my FREE 30 Days of Play Calendar—a gentle, screen-free guide filled with OT-designed prompts that foster connection, sensory regulation, and emotional development.
+Download my free 30 Days of Play Calendar, a gentle, screen-free guide filled with OT-designed prompts for connection, sensory regulation, and emotional development.

 👉 Grab your free calendar here â€ș

-Explore my Toy Guides for 2-, 3-, and 4-year-olds—handpicked toys that build social-emotional skills through play.
+Explore my Toy Guides for 2, 3, and 4 year olds, with toys picked specifically to build social-emotional skills through play.

 👉 Find the perfect toy for your child’s age â€ș

-Big emotions aren’t bad—they’re just big.
-And they’re part of a toddler’s job as they grow, explore, and learn.
+Big emotions aren’t bad.
+They’re just big.
+They’re part of a toddler’s job as they grow, explore, and learn.

-With your loving guidance, a little patience, and playful connection, your toddler will learn how to ride the emotional waves—and come out stronger, more confident, and more connected on the other side.
+With your guidance, a little patience, and playful connection, your toddler will learn how to ride the emotional waves and come out the other side more confident and more connected.

 Next